 This is the kitchen before we got started.

-These stones were really easy.
+These Airstone installation was really easy.
 All you do is spread the plaster and stick them up in whatever pattern you like.
+There were a couple color options and the boxes come with multiple sizes of “stones”.

 It’s so easy a 3 year old can do it.

 As your wall starts getting filled, it becomes more puzzle-like, trying to fit pieces instead of cutting.
 Which can be done with a hacksaw, by the way.
-I used my new jig-saw on a lot of the longer cuts.
+I used my new jig-saw on a lot of the longer cuts, which was a bit faster.
+If you’re more of a pro than we are, you might have a saw that would make it even easier.
+But not necessary!

 This is a reminder of what the kitchen looked like a few days before we moved in when construction was just about finished.

 8 hours and $240 later, our kitchen has had a face lift.
-It completely changes the look of the room and I’m in love!
+AirStone completely changes the look of the room and I’m in love!

 I use affiliate links on this blog.
 By you clicking those links, I make some moolah.
 Which of course, I will spend on shoes.
 Your pricing to purchase items is not increased by linking through my blog.
 So click away.
 I have shoes to buy!